Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: Collection of Human Judgments

-To evaluate the various metrics introduced above, we collect three human judgments.\footnote{See \autoref{append:human_judge} for all annotation instructions and human ranking calculations.} \begin{enumerate} \item \textbf{Extrinsic Quality Judgments}.
-Human annotators are given information about the topic and are asked to consider the following attributes (in order of importance): factuality, adequacy, coherence, relevancy, and fluency. \item \textbf{Intrinsic Claim Judgments}.
-Human annotators are given the prediction, predicted subclaims, reference, and reference subclaims, and are asked to annotate whether or not a claim is supported by the other text. \textbf{This gives human annotations for \claimscore (ref).} \item \textbf{Grounding Judgments}.
-Human annotators are given all the relevant videos for a topic and the predicted subclaims and asked to annotate whether or not the subclaims are supported by (grounded in) the videos. \end{enumerate}
+\begin{enumerate} \item \textbf{Extrinsic Quality Judgments (EQJs)}.
+Human annotators are given information about the topic and are asked to give a 1-5 likert score considering the following attributes (in order of importance): factuality, adequacy, coherence, relevancy, and fluency. \item \textbf{Intrinsic Claim Judgments (ICJs)}.
+Human annotators are given the prediction, predicted subclaims, reference, and reference subclaims, and are asked to annotate whether or not a claim is supported by the other text.
+This directly mirrors \claimscore-Ref: the scores are what \claimscore would produce if a human performed the verification instead of a model. \item \textbf{Grounding Judgments (GJs)}.
+Human annotators are given all the relevant videos for a topic and the predicted subclaims and asked to annotate whether or not the subclaims are supported by (grounded in) the videos.
+This directly mirrors \citeprec: the scores are what \citeprec would produce with human verification. \end{enumerate}

 For each grounding judgment, we calculate the ranking between the three prediction settings and we use the scipystats \cite{2020SciPy-NMeth} implementation of Kendall's Tau \cite{Kendall1938ANM}.